-The Garden is an original hand pulled print using traditional printmaking techniques.
+The Garden is an original hand pulled print using traditional printmaking techniques by West Michigan artist Lee Ann Frame.
 A wonderful piece of artwork for a bedroom, family room, or private space.

+All of the prints that you see are original – each hand pulled.
 The image begins with a drawing.
 Some on location and others in the studio.
 Printmaking has the curious fact that the image is a mirror of the original.
-Lee Ann works in several printmaking techniques: intaglio, etching, woodblock relief, and lithography.
-All prints that you see are original hand pulled.
+Ms. Frame works in several printmaking techniques: intaglio, etching, woodblock relief, and lithography.